Las Ventanas al Paraiso, A Rosewood Resort

 There are two signature restaurants that champion Mexican cuisine; the Restaurant is an inspired, regionally ordered menu with dishes from the states of Mexico, and the Sea Grill serves the freshest catch as well as simply but expertly grilled meats served up with an ocean view.
 Meanwhile Arbol delivers exquisite Asian-influenced cuisine using the freshet seafood from the Baja Peninsula.

 While you can’t swim in the Pacific Ocean in front of the hotel, the surf is mesmerising to look at from the seven pools on property, and the white sand beach is wide and endless for walks.
-It also doesn’t mean ocean adventures don’t abound: we can organize adventures from whale watching trips to see humpback whales (Nov-April) to summer time diving, snorkeling on coral reefs in Cabo Pulmo National Park; kayaking and swimming with playful sea lions or with gentle-giants whale sharks (Oct-April); world-renowned sport fishing and beginner to advanced surfing at nearby hot spots Costa Azul or Los Cerritos.
+It also doesn’t mean ocean adventures don’t abound: we can organise adventures from whale watching trips to see humpback whales (Nov-April) to summer time diving, snorkelling on coral reefs in Cabo Pulmo National Park; kayaking and swimming with playful sea lions or with gentle-giants whale sharks (Oct-April); world-renowned sport fishing and beginner to advanced surfing at nearby hot spots Costa Azul or Los Cerritos.

 Baja offers a unique combination of culture and nature and Las Ventanas embraces its Baja roots in an elegant, understated way.
-Its privacy and service make it a favorite, exclusive winter hang-out for the Hollywood a-list, but it is also an excellent choice for families looking for some winter sun where their beach front villas are the most sought after on the coast.
+Its privacy and service make it a favourite, exclusive winter hang-out for the Hollywood a-list, but it is also an excellent choice for families looking for some winter sun where their beach front villas are the most sought after on the coast.

 Expansive and richly appointed, all suites have marble showers and Conchuela limestone floors.
 At the end of the day, share the warmth of a seaside fire and be lulled to rest by the rhythm of gently washing waves.
 Or, turn your personal telescope toward the heavens to gaze at the shimmering stars.